 A person who is romantically/sexually attracted to or involved with members of the “same” gender/sex.
 Note: the term “same” appears in quotations marks to challenge the binary notion of a two-gender system and of the concepts of same and opposite as they refer to gender, rather than similar and different.

 A person who associates with the romantic, rather than sexual, aspects of sexual orientation to the same sex, as opposed to homosexual.

-A term used for people who are born with a reproductive or sexual anatomy and/or chromosome pattern that does not seem to fit typical definitions of male or female.
+A term used for people who are born with reproductive or sexual anatomy and/or chromosome pattern that does not seem to fit typical definitions of male or female.
 Intersex conditions are also known as differences of sex development (DSD).
-Intersex persons are often subject to surgical intervention at birth (with or without the parental consent or knowledge).
+Intersex persons are often subject to surgical intervention at birth (with or without parental consent or knowledge).
 ‘Intersex’ has replaced the term ‘hermaphrodite’, which is widely considered to be outdated, inaccurate, and offensive.
-An intersex individual may or may not identify as part of the trans* community, however the terms ‘intersex’, ‘transsexual’, and ‘tran*’ are distinct and should not be used interchangeably.
+An intersex individual may or may not identify as part of the trans* community, however, the terms ‘intersex’, ‘transsexual’, and ‘tran*’ are distinct and should not be used interchangeably.

 A self-identified woman who is physically and emotionally attracted to other self-identified women.
 This word is derived from “Lesbos”, a Greek island home to Sappho, a poet and teacher who loved other women.

 The acronym LGBT2SQIA+(lesbian, gay, bisexual, trans (transgender, transsexual, trans-identified, genderqueer, non-binary), two-spirit, queer, questioning, intersex and asexual) is generally used by Positive Space Campaign.
 A plus sign (+) is added to the end in respect of the infinite variety of identities outside of, or not represented by this acronym.